 Writer's Eye Program: Show off your poetry or prose in an annual writing competition organized by the U.Va.
 Art Museum and open to area students from grades 3 to 12.

 Young Writers Workshop: For rising 9th graders to rising college freshman, YWW provides a comprehensive program for young writers to discover their talents.

 Leadership & Learning

 4 Star Camps: Discover exciting careers, get a head start on reaching your college goals or just learn something new this summer!

-Community Scholar Program: an opportunity for exceptional high school and home school students at the junior or senior level (minimum age 16) with a 3.00 GPA to take one on-Grounds credit course per semester at U.Va.
+Community Scholar Program: Want to take a course at U.Va.?
+Here's your chance!
+High school and home school students at the junior or senior level (minimum age 16) with a 3.00 GPA can take one course per semester at U.Va.

 High School Leaders Program: The Sorensen Institute for Political Leaders offers concentrated study in Virginia politics and government for high school students from across the Commonwealth.

-Science Camp, Bernard Harris Summer: The ExxonMobil Bernard Harris Summer Science Camp is a free, academic program of the Harris Foundation that helps to educate middle school, high school, and college students in the disciplines of science, mathematics, and engineering.
+Science Camp: The ExxonMobil Bernard Harris Summer Science Camp is a free academic program of the Harris Foundation that helps to educate middle school, high school and college students in the disciplines of science, mathematics, and engineering.

 Zumba at the Go Girls Support Group: A support group at UVA for adolescent girls who may not love team sports or school gym class but still need physical activity.
 The adolescent girls in the Go Girls Support Group meet for an hour every week but not to just talk about exercise and health.
 They spend most of their meetings doing Zumba, an aerobic workout that combines many styles of dance and other forms of movement, often with friends and family members who come to support them.